SpeedFox198/CTF-Writeups/Authored/2023-04-14 Lag and Crash 3.0/Nandy & Nory/README.md

 P.S.
 I hope you suffer twice as much as what I went through drawing this thing manually.

+## TL;DR

+The file is a circuit created using [circuit-diagram.org](circuit-diagram.org)

+Solution is to trace circuit starting from the output, and solve the circuit starting from the output.

+This tracing proccess can be done either manually, or by using a script.

+> I intended for it to be traced by a script but apparently most people traced it manually by hand

 ## Intended Solution

 1. Players are given a `challenge.cddx` file.
 They are required to search the web and find out that CDDX is a format used to store circuit diagrams created using the circuit editor [circuit-diagram.org](circuit-diagram.org)